The Contractor’s Guide to Facebook Ads (Pt. 1)

 This guide focuses on Step 2: Find Your Audiences (we’re working on detailed guides for the other steps – stay tuned!).

 We wrote the entire guide with home improvement contractors in mind, and we’ve prepared an exclusive cheat sheet of 28 audiences you should consider testing.
-You can download it here, and we’ll go over how to use the list later.
+You can download it here.

 Quick note: You will need a web developer’s help to install the Facebook pixel and set up ads tracking.